"My Mother-in-law Milked Me"

 One woman had a rather horrific visit from her mother-in-law which didn't end well.

-Posting to Reddit, with the title, “MIL manhandled my nipples,” the woman said she struggled throughout her pregnancy.
-She says she suffered hemorrhaging from 12 weeks, had preeclampsia, severe perinatal depression and spent most of the pregnancy on bed rest.
+Posting to Reddit, with the title, "MIL manhandled my nipples," the woman said in her now-deleted post that she struggled throughout her pregnancy.
+She said she suffered haemorrhaging from 12 weeks, had preeclampsia, severe perinatal depression and spent most of the pregnancy on bed rest.

 "I ended up having an emergency c-section at 37.5 weeks due to my deteriorating physical and mental health, it was all very traumatic and five months postpartum I am still not OK," she wrote.